-- The Authority is working with the City of Sacramento to complete construction drawings for improvements to Roosevelt Park. - The Authority is exploring a possible affordable housing project in partnership with Westminster church located on church property at 13th and O Street. - The Authority, through the Capital Area Community Development Corporation nonprofit, is conducting testing and possible remediation and purchase of a site for the development of a low-income housing project located on the 1700 block on S Street. - The Authority has entered into a purchase agreement with the State for a possible condominium project for Site 21 located at 14th and N Streets. - The Authority will continue exploring options for the development of other sites, including but not limited to, Block 222, Site 5/6, R Street and the CADA Courtyard Site. - The Authority will continue to research possible development projects for the development of low-income housing for the R Street Corridor. - As the Authority continues to proceed with preparations for future development projects, there will be a high demand to fund pre-development activities, provide grant matching funds, to potentially pay for toxic remediation and, to pay for site preparation activities.
+- The Authority is working to complete construction drawings for improvements to Roosevelt Park with a possible grant from the City of Sacramento as a contribution to improvements to the family area of the park. - The Authority, through the Capital Area Community Development Corporation nonprofit ("CACDC"), has entered into a joint venture with CFY Development for remediation and purchase of 1717 S Street to develop a mix-used, mixed-income housing project. - The Authority will start Phase III construction on the R Street Corridor in the fall of 2017. - The Authority issued a Request for Proposals seeking design firms to prepare a conceptual design for an upgraded streetscape from 7th Street to 16th Street. - The Authority has entered into a Exclusive Negotiating Agreement (ENA) with Cresleigh Homes including a Development and Disposition Agreement (DDA) by June 2018 for the purchase and development of a for sale condominium project for Site 21 located at 14th and N Streets. - The Authority has entered into an MOU with DGS for the Authority to carry out predevelopment activities in preparation for construction of a parking garage and retail space on the 800 R Street block. - The Authority will continue exploring options for the development of other sites, including but not limited to, Block 222, Site 5/6, R Street and the CADA Courtyard Site. - The Authority will continue to research possible development projects for the development of low-income housing for the R Street Corridor. - As the Authority continues to proceed with preparations for future development projects, there will be a high demand to fund pre-development activities, provide grant matching funds, to potentially pay for toxic remediation and, to pay for site preparation activities. - Investigating purchasing multi-family properties in the Capital Area and R Street to address potential future affordable housing.

-Management's Discussion and Analysis (Unaudited) Years Ended June 30, 2016 and 2015
+Management's Discussion and Analysis (Unaudited) Years Ended June 30, 2017 and 2016